-Listen up, lovebirds!
-Not to put a damper on your honeymoon phase, but did you know relationships break up more over money than anything else?
-Battling the person you love over a little green might seem silly, but it’s incredibly common.
+It will come as no surprise to people who’ve been in a relationship that couples fight about money.
+In our recent Love & Money survey, we found that 53% of survey respondents find that having money conversations with their partner is stressful.
 Our feelings about money are inextricably linked to deeper emotional values like security, control, status, success and freedom.
 It’s no wonder that with so many loaded emotions attached, a fight about money can cause a lot of pain for both parties.

-Let’s be real: dating can be expensive!
+Let’s be honest: dating can be expensive!
 Begin a conversation with your partner about how you’ll split dinner and a movie on a Friday date night.
-Make a plan to split the cost at the point of purchase, Venmo each other later, or agree that one of you will grab the grub and the other the flick.
+Make a plan to split the cost at the point of purchase, Venmo each other later, or agree that one of you will grab the dinner and the other the movie.
 And don’t worry about killing the romance—instead, just agree that if someone says, “My treat!” you’ll each accept the generosity.

-By this stage of your relationship, you’re just as happy to get takeout and put on Netflix as you are with a night on the town.
-But if your partner always wants to check out the hot new restaurant in the neighborhood while you need to pinch your pennies, you need to have a talk.
+While you may have more dates that involve Netflix and takeout at this point in your relationship, but there’s always money items that come up.
+For example, if your partner always wants to check out the hot new restaurant in the neighborhood while you are trying to save for a big purchase, you need to have a talk.
 Be open about how you like to spend your money and what your budget is.
-Talk to your partner about what you can each afford to spend on dates, and come up with some creative ways to spend time together that don’t require pulling out your credit cards.
+Talk to your partner about what you each want to spend on dates, and come up with some creative ways to spend time together that don’t require pulling out your credit cards.

-Vacationing with your boo is the best, but make sure you both know the other’s budget before booking that trip to Cancun.
+At this stage you may be talking about taking a vacation together, but make sure you both know the other’s budget and expectations before booking that trip to Paris.
 If you have different income levels, it’s especially important to set expectations around hotel costs, airfare and eating out while traveling.
 Having a candid conversation about what you can and can’t afford is so much better than having a fight because one of you booked a scuba-diving adventure the other can’t really swing.
 If you need to compromise on costs, taking advantage of credit card points toward flights, or traveling somewhere you can stay with friends, are both great options.

 - What can you spend on rent?